The Prairie (film): Production

 The film was made by a new company, a co-operative venture between director Frank Wisbar, production manager Edward Finney and writer Arthur St Claire.
-The financed, cast and made the picture themselves.
+They financed, cast and made the picture themselves.
 Reportedly Wisbar raised some finance from his family back in Germany.

 It was shot at a new studios, the Motion Picture Center, over 12 days at an estimated $10,000 a day.

 "This is an interesting, a desperate, attempt to break the deadlock on independent production", said Wisbar.
 "The other boys and I made up our minds to finance, cast and film a picture as well as it could be done, without interference from the "front office", distributors, or anyone else.
 We did this knowing a low budget can be – and usually is – the ruin of a good picture.
 I know.
 I've made them; bad ones."

 Wisbar said they picked Cooper's novel because it was in the public domain and also "because it keeps the rootin', tootin', and shootin' to a minimum and stresses the human element, the story of a man who was a law unto himself.
 We wrote our script straight, cutting out every scene that was not absolutely necessary."

 Wisbar said the film was made in a style that was "realistic but stylised.
 Camera treatment is modern in what I would call highly poetic."

 The film marked the acting debut for Robert Mitchum's brother John.